 Various kinds of lasers are available that are differentiated by the medium that produces the laser beam.
-Carbon dioxide CO2 is used in the case of the Spot-Guided Co2 Laser.
+Carbon dioxide CO2 is used in the case of the Spot-Guided Co2 Laser, which we offer at SL Aesthetic Clinic.
+The laser is used to create series of small and evenly spaced spots to trigger the body’s natural healing response and stimulate the production of collagen and elastin fibers.

 The Spot-Guided CO2 Laser is suitable for: